eugenio-guarino/aria-minecraft-server-iac/windows_instructions.md

 1. **Download and Install Sklauncher**
    - Download Sk Launcher from [here](https://skmedix.pl/)
+   - Go through the setup process to install the game.

 2. **Install Minecraft Forge**
    - Minecraft Forge is required to play on the server.
 Follow these steps: